You are here:

 It is also important to shampoo your hair regularly.
 If you have oily hair, you may want to wash it every day.

 Avoid rubbing and touching skin lesions.
 Squeezing, pinching or picking blemishes can lead to the development of scars or dark blotches.

 Test both electric and safety razors to see which is more comfortable.
 When using a safety razor, make sure the blade is sharp and soften the hair thoroughly with soap and water before applying shaving cream.
 Shave gently and only when necessary to reduce the risk of nicking blemishes.

 Many of the medicines used to treat acne can make you more prone to sunburn.
 A sunburn that reddens the skin or suntan that darkens the skin may make blemishes less visible and make the skin feel drier.
 However, these benefits are only temporary, and there are known risks of excessive sun exposure, such as more rapid skin aging and a risk of developing skin cancer.

 Choose Cosmetics Carefully

 While undergoing acne treatment, you may need to change some of the cosmetics you use.
-All cosmetics, such as foundation, blush, eye shadow, lubricants, and hair-care products should be oil free.
+All cosmetics and hair-care products should be oil free.
 Choose products labeled noncomedogenic (meaning they don’t promote the formation of closed pores).
 In some people, however, even these products may make acne worse.

-Medical researchers are looking for new drugs to treat acne, particularly topical antibiotics to replace some of those in current use.
+Medical researchers are working on new drugs to treat acne, particularly topical antibiotics to replace some of those in current use.
 As with many other types of bacterial infections, doctors are finding that, over time, the bacteria that are associated with acne are becoming resistant to treatment with certain antibiotics, though it is not clear how significant a problem this resistance represents.